-In addition, an Educational Studies major designed for careers in non-traditional environments such as not-for-profits, camps, advocacy, or policy is offered.
-Our unique programs stress local and civic engagement starting in your freshman year.
-You will also have the opportunities for global engagement with travel study trips to Australia and Europe.
+Our unique programs stress local and civic engagement starting in your first year.
+Opportunities for global engagement include travel study trips to Australia, New Zealand and European countries.

 Admission to Furman's Teacher Education Program is required for all prospective certifiers.